Subjects overview

 This major develops students’ knowledge, skills, and practical experience in designing and implementing market-driven, value-creation marketing strategies underpinned by a sound understanding of consumer and buyer behaviour.
 The focus is placed on how to conduct market research, analyse findings, and communicate these to management.

-Students must choose sixty credit points (60CP) of undergraduate subjects from across the University.
+Students must choose sixty credit points (60CP) of general electives.

 Students may choose from all Undergraduate subjects across the University that are available as general electives.

-Students are encouraged to undertake an optional Major.
+Students are encouraged to undertake an optional Major from the Communication discipline.
 This will replace sixty credit points (60CP) of elective subjects.

-Students are encouraged to undertake an optional Minor.
+Students are encouraged to undertake an optional Minor from the Communication discipline..
 This will replace forty credit points (40CP) of elective subjects.

 Take the guess work out of planning your study schedule.
 Your program's study plan has been carefully curated to provide a clear guide on the sequential subjects to be studied in each semester of your program.
 Your study plan is designed around connected subject themes to equip you with the fundamental knowledge required as you progress through your course.